dreamcatcher-tech/network/Inbox/2024-05-29 1255 project management using AI to write updates.md

 Trigger when updates are required by keeping a model of what each person knows, needs to know, so that when something changes they are notified correctly.

 Trigger change control requests.

+Track what critical information was stated when, keep track of expectations too - as in predictions and likelihoods.
+Track others on their statements too.